Evacuations

 Stage 1 - Evacuation Alert

 Be ready to leave on short notice.
 An evacuation alert advises the population at risk of the impending danger.
-At this point, the movement of handicapped persons, transient population, including vacationers, and in some cases, school population, and any voluntary evacuees, should become a priority.
+At this point, the movement of vulnerable populations, transient population, including vacationers and in some cases, school population and any voluntary evacuees should become a priority.

-Possible methods of warning the population at risk may include emergency notification systems, door knocking; media broadcasts; mobile public address (RCMP); telephone calls, and electronic media.
+Possible methods of warning the most vulnerable populations may include emergency notification systems; door knocking; media broadcasts; mobile public address (RCMP); telephone calls and electronic media.

 Stage 2 - Evacuation Order

 All persons in the affected area are to be told that, in the interest of their own safety and considering the risk, they are now ordered to leave the area.
-The written Evacuation Order is to be in a consistent form.
-There is no discretion allowed in the Order, which clearly indicates immediate evacuation and relocation.
-The RCMP will enforce this Evacuation Order.
+There is no discretion allowed in the evacuation order, which clearly indicates immediate evacuation and relocation.
+An evacuation order will most often be enforced by the RCMP, and potentially delivered door to door by emergency personnel (like Search and Rescue or RCMP), and will be sent out through Voyent Alert emergency notification system.

 Stage 3 - Rescind